Two CDCR institutions, CSP-Sacramento (SAC) and Sierra Conservation Center (SCC) raised funds for charity by taking the plunge on Feb. 8.

 “The water was chilly but the cause was definitely worthwhile and fun,” said SCC Lt.
 Ricardo Jauregui.
 “SCC will definitely participate again next year and try to raise even more money.”

-Facilities throughout CDCR partner with Special Olympics during the year for other events as well, including Tip-A-Cop, Cop on a Rooftop, charity softball games and the Law Enforcement Torch Run.
+Facilities throughout CDCR partner with Special Olympics during the year for other events as well.
+These include Tip-A-Cop, charity softball games and the Law Enforcement Torch Run.

-Special Olympics Northern California serves more than 13,000 athletes, providing free year-round sports training and competitions, school programs and health resources.
+Special Olympics Northern California serves more than 13,000 athletes.
+The organization provides free year-round sports training and competitions, school programs and health resources.